 Investments are carried at fair value using a Level 1 fair value measurement.
-The fair values of the Company's cash and cash equivalents, accounts receivable, accounts payable and accrued liabilities, and promissory note payable approximate their carrying values due to their short-term nature.
-The Company's financial instruments are exposed to certain financial risks, including credit risk, liquidity risk and market risk with respect to currency risk and interest risk.
+The recorded values of cash and cash equivalents, amounts receivable, and accounts payable and accrued liabilities approximate their carrying values due to their short-term to maturities which is the amount presented on the statement of financial position.